 This is my absolute favorite rice dish, and one of the easiest casseroles to make!
-All the ingredients to into a baking dish (my favorite Staub, always!) and bake to a perfectly light, fluffy, mushroom rice casserole with onions that caramelize themselves in the broth and seasonings.
+All the ingredients to into a baking dish (my favorite Staub, always!) and bake to a perfectly light, fluffy, baked mushroom rice casserole with onions that caramelize themselves in the broth and seasonings.
 YUM.

 Hey, gluten free Thanksgiving side dish!

 First, though, thank you for all the sweet words about Will!
 At 3 days postpartum I am totally healed and acclimated to having two children, and everyone is sleeping wonderfully, and the time change was obviously no issue for anyone.

 HAHAHAHAHA no what I meant to say was we need a lot of carbs to get through this.
 So let's start here!
 This is my version of Mushroom Rice Casserole, an old side dish with consome and beefy flavors and is just SO yummy.